Tokyo Olympics torch relay has first positive COVID-19 case

 It is the first positive test connected to the relay since it began March 25 from northeastern Fukushima prefecture.

-Organizers say the 30-year-old policeman was assigned to control traffic on the April 17 leg in southwestern Kagawa prefecture.
+Organizers say the policeman, who is in his 30s, was assigned to control traffic on the April 17 leg in southwestern Kagawa prefecture.
 They said the officer developed symptoms and tested positive the next day.
 Local health authorities are investigating.

 Officials say the policeman was wearing a mask and taking social-distancing precautions and other measures.